Why John Lennon’s ‘Bag One’ Art Exhibit Was Raided by Police

 Fortunately for Lennon, the magistrate who presided over the case several months later wasn't so easily convinced.
 Asking Luff for evidence that anyone was genuinely offended by the exhibit, John Harmsworth engaged in a bit of humorous back-and-forth with the detective.
 "I saw no display of annoyance from the younger age group, but one gentleman was clearly annoyed," admitted Luff, to which Harmsworth quipped, "Did he stamp his foot?"

-Tastes change, however -- and Luff would presumably be disappointed to learn that today, 'Bag One' has taken up permanent residence at the Museum of Modern Art in New York -- and images associated with the collection have been known to sell for impressive sums on the auction market.
+Tastes change, however – and Luff would presumably be disappointed to learn that "Bag One" later took up permanent residence at the Museum of Modern Art in New York.
+Images associated with the collection have also been known to sell for impressive sums on the auction market.